mokhutso-dev/PowerHackSA/README.md

 ## Technical requirements

-- Language: Python
+-   Language: PHP
-- Framework: Django
+-   Framework: Laravel
-- Coding environment: virtual environment
+-   Package manager: Composer
+-   Project manager: PHP artisan
-- Design: HTML
+-   Mark-Up: HTML
 -   Style: CSS
+-   Templating: Blade

 ## How to run the project

+-   Clone repo
-- Given django is installed
+-   Insure you have PHP and composer installed
-- Given virtual environment is activated
-- On your terminal project directory type:
-  `python manage.py runserver`
+-   Run composer update
+-   Rename file in base directory from prototypeEnv to .env
+-   Create an sql database with the name aployed
+-   import the provided .sql to avoid running make migrations commands
+-   To start server run `php artisan serve`
-- On your browser type: `https://localhost:5000`
+-   In your browser type: `https://localhost:8000`

 ### Breaking barriers